w3c/publishingcg/README.md

 T.B.D

-## COntributing to the Publishing Community Group Repositories
+## Contributing to the Publishing Community Group Repositories

 Use the standard fork, branch, and pull request workflow to propose changes to the specification.
-Please make branch names informative窶巴y including the issue or bug number for example.
+Please make branch names informatively including the issue or bug number for example.

 Editorial changes that improve the readability of the spec or correct spelling or grammatical mistakes are welcome.